 Visiting this gravesite traditionally aids those looking for a marriage partner and women come here to pray for fertility.
 He was a student of Hillel HaZaken and a wise Torah scholar.

 Visiting the grave of this ancient tzadik who lived from 110BC to 10AD, 120 years, is thought to aid longevity and good health.
 He founded the House of Hillel and the school of Tannaim, the Sages of the Mishnah.
 He lived during the reign of Herod and is remembered for several poignant and wise phrases such as “If I am not for myself who will be for me?”

 Tomb of the Patriarchs (Ma’arat HaMachpelah) – Hebron

-This is where you’ll find the graves of Abraham, Isaac, Jacob and their wives Sarah, Rebecca and Leah.
+Cave of the Patriarchs in Hebron is where you’ll find the graves of Abraham, Isaac, Jacob, and their wives Sarah, Rebecca, and Leah.
 These biblical figures are the primary patriarchs of Judaism together with Rachel who is buried near Bethlehem.
 The site is surrounded by walls dating back to King Herod and the site is sacred to both Jews and Muslims.